II. Applicability of the Faculty Handbook and Procedures for Change

 II.E.1.
 Charge of the Committee

-The Faculty Handbook Committee shall determine if any changes in, additions to or deletions from the Faculty Handbook are to be recommended for approval.
-With the exception of changes to Section VI, all proposed or required changes in, additions to or deletions from the Faculty Handbook, shall be reviewed by the committee.
+The Faculty Handbook Committee shall determine if any changes in, additions to or deletions from sections II, III and IV of the Faculty Handbook are to be recommended for approval.
+All proposed or required changes in, additions to or deletions from these sections of the Faculty Handbook shall be reviewed by the committee.
 In the case of changes to be made to the official version of the handbook correcting errors, as well as changes mandated by state or federal law or regulation, and changes reflecting new or modified policies of the university, the committee's responsibility is to inform the faculty of these changes through notice to the speaker.
-Any changes in, additions to or deletions from Section VI shall be accomplished through the procedures set out in the Constitution of the Faculty Senate, and shall become effective as outlined therein.
+Any changes in, additions to or deletions from Section VI shall be accomplished through the procedures set out in the Constitution and Bylaws of the Faculty Senate, and shall become effective as outlined therein.
 Any changes recommended to the committee in this section shall be referred to the speaker.

 II.E.2.a.
 Timelines for Suggestions